jjarpa/LoiteringDetector/README.md

 The program will generate a sequence of plots (charts).
 One for each time-frame analysis.
 You can easily observ the trajectory of the vessels and check if the algorithm works well.

+3. Similarly, you can run the program 'Loitering_Movie_Gen.py' which generate a movie of the vessel trajectory using the same data.
+   Just need to replace the same variable  mmsi = 357051000 with the desired MMSSI.